se-for-sci/se-for-sci.github.io/content/week2/debugging.md

 log.debug("Logging this here")
 ```

-To get the logger to show anything, you'll need to tell it what level to
+To get the logger to show anything, you'll need to set the severity level to
 display:

 ```python